-Plastic-free July is a fun challenge that gets people thinking about the amount of plastic packaging in our lives and helps find ways to reduce and refuse these items.
+Plastic Free July is a fun challenge that gets people thinking about the amount of plastic packaging in our lives and helps find ways to reduce or refuse these items.

-Australians use around 100kg of plastic packing per household each year these plastic don’t break up or break down in the environment.
-They are mostly unable to be recycled back into the product they were originally (down-cycled).
-They end up in landfill or worse escape or are littered and pollute our streets, waterways and oceans.
+Australians use around 100kg of plastic packing per household each year.
+These plastic don’t break up or break down in the environment and are mostly unable to be recycled.
+They will end up in landfill or as litter and pollute our streets, waterways and oceans.

-You will be joining millions of people from around the world in making a difference.
+By participating in Plastic Free July you will join the millions of people from around the world making a difference to the planet.

-Take up the challenge and choose to avoid, Refuse or Replace as much single-use plastic as you can during July.
-Go to the Plastic Free July site and sign up to the challenge.
+Take up the challenge and choose to avoid, refuse or replace as much single-use plastic as you can during July.
+You can register your contribution by signing up to the challenge or visiting the Plastic Free July website.

-Use a reusable drink bottle – Sydney’s water is from natural sources.
-It’s filtered to the high standards set by the Australian Drinking Water Guidelines.
-This ensures it’s safe to drink straight from the tap.
+- Use a reusable drink bottle – Sydney’s water is from natural sources.
+It’s filtered to the high standards set by the Australian Drinking Water Guidelines ensuring it’s safe to drink straight from the tap.

 - Take your own reusable cloth bags when you shop – keep a few in your car or one in your handbag so you always have one ready to go.

 - Need fruit and vegetables?
-Skip the plastic bag and pre-packaged fruit and veg
+Skip the plastic bag and pre-packaged fruit and vegetables.

 - Bin liners – see how to use newspapers to line your bin.